Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Discussion

 \section{Discussion}

-\parh{Time Cost.}~Time efficiency is a critical factor in MASs, as computational overhead directly impacts system scalability and practical deployment~\cite{chen2024optima,wu2023survey}.
-To understand the time cost of our repairing method, we measure the execution time of MASs with and without our repairing method.
-Here, we select GPT-3.5 as the backend LLM and conduct experiments on HumanEval ET, as other settings (e.g., datasets, LLMs) show similar trends.
-Experiment results are shown in Table~\ref{tab:time_analysis}.
+\parh{Time Cost.}~Time efficiency is a critical factor in MASs, as computational overhead directly impacts system scalability and practical deployment~\cite{wu2023survey}.
+To understand the time cost of our repairing method, we measure the average execution time per attempt with and without our repairing method.
+Table~\ref{tab:time_analysis} presents the experiment results on representative setting (HumanEval, GPT-3.5), as other settings (e.g., datasets, LLMs) show similar trends.

 In general, the additional time overhead primarily comes from the two components of our repairing method: multi-prompt generation and monitor agent insertion.
 For multi-prompt generation, since we maintain the same total number of generation attempts $n$, the primary overhead comes only from generating $k$ mutated prompts, which incurs little additional overhead for API calls compared to the main generation process.
 Besides, the monitor agent introduces two additional API calls per generation attempt, taking merely 2.7s--3.7s across different MASs.
 We clarify that this overhead is modest in real-world application scenarios, given that a full MAS execution typically takes more than 30 seconds.
 On the other hand, the adoption of the monitor agent brings substantial robustness improvements, as shown in \S~\ref{sec:evaluation}, making the cost-benefit trade-off favorable.
-In this regard, users of MASs are recommended to adopt our repairing method in most scenarios, especially for cases with complex requirements where robustness is their primary concern.